eReefs/ereefs.github.io/docs/research/supporting_the_crown_of_thorns_starfish_control_and_innovation_program.md

 ---
 classes: wide
-title: Crown of Thorns Starfish Control and Innovation Program
+title: COTS Control and Innovation Program
 ---

 Recurrent outbreaks of the crown-of-thorns starfish (COTS) along the GBR is a significant management issue now requiring active control programs to limit this coral predator to ecologically sustainable levels and re-establish coral growth and recovery.
 The Crown of Thorns Starfish Control and Innovation program (CCIP) is a research initiative that is boosting capacity to predict, detect and respond to COTS outbreaks at scale across the Great Barrier Reef.